flashcordon/big-history/Exploration-spatiale.md

 would  become  an  important  source  of  small  debris  beginning  in about  the  year 2000,  and  that  afterwards,  “...the  debris  flux  will  increase  exponentially  with time, even though a zero net input may be maintained”.
-- Donald Kessler en 1978
+- Donald Kessler en 1978 astrophysicien américain
+-  the term originated with a colleague, John Gabbard, who worked for North American Aerospace Defense Command (NORAD)
+-  Gabbard may have come up with the name in an interview with Popular Science magazine
 - while popular use of the term may have  exaggerated and distorted the conclusions of the 1978 paper, the result of all research to date confirms  that  we  are  now  entering  a  time  when  the  orbital  debris  environment